Thursday, June 4, 2026

 TIKSEN Hook with suction cup.

-Alternative clothes hanger solution for lab coats
+Alternative clothes hanger solution

 Available from IKEA (Italy: 7euro/4p; US: 5dollars/2p